DevExpress-Examples/web-forms-dashboard-extract-data-source/Readme.md

 * [Default.aspx](./CS/ASP_WebDashboard/Default.aspx) (VB: [Default.aspx](./VB/ASP_WebDashboard/Default.aspx))
 * [Default.aspx.cs](./CS/ASP_WebDashboard/Default.aspx.cs) (VB: [Default.aspx.vb](./VB/ASP_WebDashboard/Default.aspx.vb))
 <!-- default file list end -->

-# How to use DashboardExtractDataSource in the ASPxDashboard control
+# How to Use DashboardExtractDataSource to Provide Data to the ASPxDashboard Control

+This example demonstrates basic approaches and code snippets that can be used to bind the [ASPxDashboard](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.ASPxDashboard) control to the [DashboardExtractDataSource](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.DashboardExtractDataSource).

+The [Extract Data Source](https://docs.devexpress.com/Dashboard/115900) improves performance when a complex query or a stored procedure takes a significant time to get data from a database.

-<p>This example demonstrates basic approaches and code snippets that can be used to add a <a href="https://documentation.devexpress.com/Dashboard/clsDevExpressDashboardCommonDashboardExtractDataSourcetopic.aspx">DashboardExtractDataSource</a> to the <a href="https://documentation.devexpress.com/Dashboard/clsDevExpressDashboardWebASPxDashboardtopic.aspx">ASPxDashboard</a> control.
-The Extract data source is often used if it requires a lot of time to request data from a database using a complex query or a stored procedure.
-The <a href="https://documentation.devexpress.com/Dashboard/clsDevExpressDashboardCommonDashboardExtractDataSourcetopic.aspx">DashboardExtractDataSource</a> allows you to request this data once and save it in the compressed and optimized form to a file.
-Then it will be possible to load data from this file and prepare a new file version when data is updated.
-This concept is described in the <a href="https://community.devexpress.com/blogs/news/archive/2016/08/16/faster-dashboards-with-the-data-extract-source.aspx">Faster Dashboards with the “Data Extract” Source</a> blog.</p>
+The [DashboardExtractDataSource](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.DashboardExtractDataSource) class implements the Extract Data Source concept and allows you to request the data once and save it in the compressed and optimized form to a file.
+Subsequently tan application can retrieve data from that file or create a new file when data is updated.

+This concept is described in the <a href="https://community.devexpress.com/blogs/news/archive/2016/08/16/faster-dashboards-with-the-data-extract-source.aspx">Faster Dashboards with the “Data Extract” Source</a> blog.

-<p><br>The following code snippet is used to create a DashboardExtractDataSource and connect it to a <a href="https://documentation.devexpress.com/Dashboard/clsDevExpressDashboardCommonDashboardSqlDataSourcetopic.aspx">DashboardSqlDataSource</a>.
-Note that I use the <a href="https://documentation.devexpress.com/CoreLibraries/DevExpressDataAccessSqlConnectionOptions_CommandTimeouttopic.aspx">CommandTimeout</a> property to increase the query timeout:</p>
+The code snippet below creates the **DashboardExtractDataSource** and connects it to the [DashboardSqlDataSource](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.DashboardSqlDataSource) instance.
+The [DbCommandTimeout](https://docs.devexpress.com/CoreLibraries/DevExpress.DataAccess.Sql.ConnectionOptions.DbCommandTimeout) property is set to 600 to increase the query timeout.

 ```cs